Kodo-Robotics/go2-autonomous-patrol/README.md

 # Unitree Go2 Autonomous Security Robot

 ## Project Overview
 This project enhances the Unitree Go2 quadruped robot to function as an autonomous area security and monitoring platform.
-Using ROS 2 Humble, Nav2, and onboard sensors, the robot can patrol designated areas, monitor for activity, handle charging autonomously, and be controlled via a web-based dashboard.
+Using ROS 2 Jazzy, Nav2, and onboard sensors, the robot can patrol designated areas, monitor for activity, handle charging autonomously, and be controlled via a web-based dashboard.

 **Key Capabilities:**
 - Autonomous patrol route execution